Last Updated on

 6. MATCHING GRANTS

-Matching grants (or challenge grants, as they are sometimes called) come in different forms.
-Imagine a major donor says she will contribute $10,000 to your nonprofit if you can raise that same amount from other sources: members, trustees, appeal letter, etc. In this scenario, a grantmaker is approached to help match someone else’s gift.
-In a second scenario, the grantmaker is asked (via a grant application) to provide the initial seed funding.
+Matching grants come in different forms.
+Imagine a major donor says she will contribute $10,000 to your nonprofit if you can raise that same amount from other sources: members, trustees, appeal letter, etc. In this scenario, you approach a grantmaker to help match that gift.
+In a second scenario, the grantmaker is asked via grant application to provide the initial seed funding.
+(This second type of matching grant is called a challenge grant.)
 Both scenarios can stimulate fundraising because they give other donors a chance to “double their impact.”
-Pursue the second option only with care, however.
-Even after you receive a grant award notification, you will still have a lot of fundraising left to do.
-And if you can’t raise the match, you likely won’t receive the grant funds at all.

 The Grant Writing Process: 11 Basic Steps (PDF & Checklist)